-- E-invoicing system will now be applicable for businesses with annual turnover of 50 crore and above.
-Starting 1 April, 2021, these businesses have to create invoices on central government portal.
+- Starting August 1, 2023, e-invoicing will be applicable for businesses with an annual turnover of 5 crore and above.

 - What is e-invoicing?

 - The current system